-The School Report Card includes a column that provides a state comparison for each school.
-Comparisons are based on one of five broad grade bands: K-5, 6-8, 9-12, K-8, and K-12.
+The school report card includes a column that provides a state comparison for each school.
+Comparisons are based on one of six broad grade bands: K-5, K-8, K-12, 6-8, 6-12, and 9-12.
+Similarly, the district report card includes a statewide comparison based on just one grade band: K-12.
 Schools are assigned to the most comparable grade band for comparison.
 The comparison scores given for a grade band treat all Wisconsin students within those grades as if they were one giant school; data for these statewide sets of students are used to calculate the comparison scores.
 Every priority area and component that applies to a particular grade band is shown for the comparison score, even if the school itself does not have a score for it.
 State comparisons can be loosely thought of as averages for each type of school.
 They are shown only to provide context and do not factor into a school's accountability score or category.

-Comparison scores are provided with denominators because, in some situations, the school score may have a different denominator than the state comparison-a school score of 3 in ACT Participation/Performance may seem worse than a state comparison of 6, but a 3/5 school score next to a 6/10 comparison allows the reader to accurately conclude these are the same.
+Comparison scores are provided with denominators.
+In some situations, the school score may have a different denominator than the state comparison-a school score of 3 in ACT Participation/Performance may seem worse than a state comparison of 6, but a 3/5 school score next to a 6/10 comparison allows the reader to accurately conclude these are the same.